-Mosquitoes are not only annoying and unpleasant, but also very dangerous, because they transmit many deadly diseases.
-And because of this people are trying to find ways to repel them, eradicate them all together or at least find what exactly attracts mosquitoes.
-Unfortunately, because these observations are mainly incidental, many misconceptions arise.
-So lets look at some of the most common myths about mosquitoes and why they are just myths not facts.
+Mosquitoes are not only annoying and unpleasant.
+They’re also very dangerous because they transmit many deadly diseases.
+Because of this, people are constantly trying to find ways to repel and kill them or to at least find out what exactly attracts them.

-So-called bug zappers or electrical discharge insect control systems are widely used to kill mosquitoes.
-But they actually aren’t as effective as you might think.
-Bug zappers usually are UV light sources that attract bugs to an electrical grid, that is placed around the light, and when the insects touch the gird, they are killed.
-But there one serious flaw with this concept – the mosquitoes need to actually touch the grid to get zapped.
-And since most bugs just fly around the grid instead without touching it, bug zappers don’t kill as many mosquitoes as it could in theory.
-Only about 7% of all the insects gathering around the device are killed.
-On top of that, these mosquito zappers are know to kill moths, beetles and other bugs much more than mosquitoes, so if you plan on using just a mosquito zapper as your main like of defense against mosquitoes, you might want to rethink your strategy.
+There’s one serious flaw with this concept, though.
+The mosquitoes need to actually touch the grid to get zapped.
+Since most bugs just fly around the grid instead of touching it, bug zappers don’t kill as many mosquitoes as they could.
+The device only kills about 7% of all the insects gathered around it.
+On top of that, these mosquito zappers kill more moths, beetles, and other bugs than mosquitoes.
+So, if you plan on using a mosquito zapper as your main line of defense against mosquitoes, you might want to rethink your strategy.

-It is clear why people are searching for ways to become less attractive to mosquitoes, nobody wants to have their time outdoors ruined by little insects.
-But if you truly want to have efficient mosquito repelling methods, you should search for ones that are scientifically proven.
-Otherwise there is a little chance that they will work, and you will have wasted your time and money on something that is useless in the fight against the mosquito population.
+It’s clear why people are searching for ways to become less attractive to mosquitoes.
+Nobody wants to have their time outdoors ruined by these little insects.
+But if you truly want to efficiently repel mosquitoes, you should search for methods that have been scientifically proven.
+Otherwise, there’s little chance that they’ll work.
+You’ll have wasted your time and money on something useless in the fight against the mosquito population.